To mow, or not to mow — that is the pressing question in Detroit.

 All and all, vacant lots, primarily located in low-income neighborhoods, proved to be the primary habitat for Detroit's ragweed population with densities being six times higher in those lots than on occupied properties.

-Katz and his colleagues concluded that despite the fact that ragweed pollen is viewed as a regional problem by public health officials, it's adversely impacting residents on a much more local level in Mo(w)town: “Because pollen grains can travel long distances, sometimes people make the mistake of assuming that it usually does travel long distances.
+Katz and his colleagues concluded that though ragweed pollen is viewed as a regional problem by public health officials, it's adversely impacting residents on a much more local level in Mo(w)town: "Because pollen grains can travel long distances, sometimes people make the mistake of assuming that it usually does travel long distances.
 Our Detroit study shows that ragweed pollen is a local problem, and that's important because it means we can make local management decisions about how to reduce exposure," explains Katz.